AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/troubleshooting-new-relic-on-magento-commerce-cloud.md

 </tr>
 <tr>
 <td>
-<p><span class="wysiwyg-underline">Transactions timestamp discrepancy.</span> You may struggle to find long transactions (more than 5 mins) using the New Relic UI.
+<p><u>Transactions timestamp discrepancy.</u> You may struggle to find long transactions (more than 5 mins) using the New Relic UI.
 You may also find transactions displayed outside of the expected time frame.</p>
 </td>
 <td>
 <p>The New Relic UI displays the time of the transaction's end, not the time when the transaction began.</p>